 The prices are very affordable.

-Mi Casa has a small outdoor pool area under a canopy of trees right across the street, and is close to popular local restaurants like El Foco (awesome tacos), Kondesa, Colores y Sabores (my current obsession – try the baja tacos), and a short walk to the Cozumel ferries and the central town plaza (or zocalo), Benito Juarez Park.
+Mi Casa has a small outdoor pool area under a canopy of trees right across the street, and is close to popular local restaurants like El Foco (awesome tacos), Kondesa, Colores y Sabores (my current obsession – try the baja fish tacos), and a short walk to the Cozumel ferries and the central town plaza (or zocalo), Benito Juarez Park.

-Hotel Xiknal Cozumel
+2. Hotel Xiknal – Boutique Hotel Cozumel Style

-Xiknal also takes great pride in celebrating various Mayan traditions, and is steeped in local history and culture.
+Hotel Xiknal also takes great pride in celebrating various Mayan traditions, and is steeped in local history and culture.

-The hotel is also right down the block from the International Hospital.
+This Cozumel boutique hotel is also right down the block from the International Hospital.

 Deja Blue is a cute boutique lodging in the Corpus Cristi neighborhood in Cozumel, which means it’s still a short 10-15 minute walk to most things downtown, but will be more secluded and quieter at night.